What is Coral Restoration, and Can it Save Coral Reefs?

 There are two parts to this: the first is curbing our carbon emissions to reduce the rate of climate change.
 There are a lot of great organizations working in this space and advancing initiatives around clean energy, sustainable production, and more.
 While we still have a long way to go to truly solve the climate crisis, the fact that we are seeing these conversations and this work more amplified than ever before gives us hope.
 We’re also doing our part by joining public calls to action, sitting on global committees to influence governments that make climate decisions, and using our position as scientists and conservationists to build more awareness around the urgency of climate action.

-The second part is what we focus on at CORAL: building networks of healthy, diverse coral reefs.
+The second part is what we focus on at CORAL: building networks of healthy, adaptive coral reefs.
 We know that coral larvae can travel for miles before ultimately settling on a reef.
 We also know that some corals have adapted to become more heat tolerant than others.
 Therefore, we reduce local threats where corals are already more heat tolerant and in places where their babies are settling, which allows corals to spread their heat-tolerant genes and ultimately change the overall makeup of some coral reefs to become more heat tolerant.

 So yes, coral restoration that focuses on reducing human impacts and reverting corals back to a healthier, less threatened state can save coral reefs.
 And in some cases, coral planting to supplement those efforts might make sense, particularly in places where threats have already been addressed.